Where's Magufuli? Tanzanian leader's absence fuels health concern

 Magufuli has a history of heart issues, according to a senior Tanzanian medic close to the government who asked not to be identified, and a private security official in Kenya with extensive official contacts in Tanzania.

-Reporting by Duncan Miriri and David Lewis; Writing by Andrew Cawthorne; Editing by Philippa Fletcher and Peter Graff
+Reporting by Duncan Miriri and David Lewis; Writing by Andrew Cawthorne; Editing by Peter Graff and Philippa Fletcher

 Our Standards: The Thomson Reuters Trust Principles.